 - You have to download the app.
 If you have a compatible device and bank, then you can download the Apple Pay app and set up your account and payment options.

 - Payment details and security.
 To make payments from your iPhone or Apple Watch, you’ll need to store your credit card or other payment details on the app.
 Apple Pay creates a virtual account number to represent your card details and keep your personal information safe.
 You also need to use your fingerprint or a secure code to verify your Apple Pay purchases.

 - Your credit card or debit card must be supported.
 While Apple Pay is designed to work with any contactless credit or debit cards, not all products from the participating banks are compatible with Apple Pay.
-For example, ANZ Mastercard, Access and Corporate cards are currently not available through the service, while most ANZ American Express and Visa credit or debit cards are supported.
+For example, ANZ Mastercard, Access and Corporate cards are currently not available through the service, while most ANZ Visa credit or debit cards are supported.
 Apple recommends you contact your card issuer to determine your card’s eligibility.